 MiraCosta College offers a comprehensive, free peer tutoring program for any student enrolled in a non-STEM course at the college.
 The purpose of the program is to enhance student retention and success by providing academic assistance to students having difficulty with subject matter and/or study skills.

 Tutoring is provided in courses across the credit curriculum by a staff of 35 - 40 tutors each semester.
 Services are available at the Oceanside campus and on a drop-in basis at San Elijo whenever classes are in session.
-Tutoring is provided by individual appointment in the tutoring centers and on a drop-in basis (check with tutoring center for a current schedule of drop-in tutoring).
+Tutoring is provided by individual appointment in the tutoring center and on a drop-in basis (check with tutoring center for a current schedule of drop-in tutoring).
 Students wanting to make an appointment to see a tutor may do so in person or by phone.
 Appointments are generally scheduled a minimum of 24 hours in advance, to allow tutors time to prepare, and usually last 50 minutes.

 At the Community Learning Center we offer free tutoring for GED, English, ESL, Citizenship, Adult High School Diploma, study and test taking skills.
 Help is available on a drop-in or appointment basis Monday - Thursday from 8 a.m. - 1 p.m. and 4 p.m. - 8:30 p.m. in the Academic Support Room.